-If your homeowners insurance was canceled because of your roof, you still have options.
-The key is acting quickly: addressing the issue, gathering documentation, and restoring your policy or finding new coverage.
-Here’s what to do next:
+Your homeowners insurance was canceled because of your roof, but you still have options.
+Act quickly by addressing the issue, gathering documentation and restoring your policy or finding new coverage.

 Homeowners Insurance Canceled Because of Roof

-A bad roof can lead to canceled homeowners insurance.
-Learn how to respond, document repairs and take steps to secure coverage again.
+A damaged or aging roof can lead to canceled homeowners insurance.
+Learn how to respond, document repairs and secure coverage again.

 Find out if you're overpaying for homeowners insurance below.